ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 ### And, it seemed like the right time

-[Packt Publishing][packtpub] had the good timing to approach me with a book proposal for testing Backbone.js applications in late October of 2012.
-I'm not sure the process was particularly selective in my case, as Packt has a reputation for somewhat aggressive recruitment strategies for book authors and reviewers.

-Fortunately, the subject matter and book size met up well with my interest in frontend testing and ability to explore authorship with a small title.
+With that background, [Packt Publishing][packtpub] had the good timing to approach me with a book proposal for testing Backbone.js applications in late October of 2012.

+I'm not sure the process was particularly selective in my case, as Packt has a reputation for somewhat aggressive recruitment strategies for book authors and reviewers (e.g., they send a lot of emails).
+But, the subject matter was a good fit for my frontend testing interests, and the book size seemed to make the project tractable.
-So, after a few days of deliberation, I signed on and began the pre-writing process and negotiations with Packt.

 ## The Book Proposal